nvlled/htmlformat/README.md

 - *script*, *style*, *code*, *pre* contents are treated as text, the indentation is only modified to align with the parent node

+## Formatting algorithm in a nutshell
+- Whitespaces are collapsed into a single space or newline e.g. collapse("   ") == " " and collapse("\n\n     ") == "\n"
+- Insert a newline before a start tag if previous sibling doesn't end in a newline
+- Insert a newline before an end tag if last child doesn't end in a newline
+- Skip formatting if there's an unclosed <pre> tag

 ## Why

 There are already plenty of existing HTML formatters.